Health Monitoring

 5 Health Changes in Seniors That Deserve Immediate Attention

 Some changes in an older adult's health or behavior are easy to dismiss but signal something serious.
-A registered nurse explains what to watch for and when to act.
+Learn what to watch for and when to act.

 Angela Augustin, RN 2026 Health Monitoring